itsmistad/RedMark/README.md

 - `dev`

 #### Start Live Preview
-> ./start.sh `environment`
+> ./start.sh (`environment`)

 This will watch and actively deploy any changes to your local source files.
-The deployment target is the store attached to the specified environment.
+The deployment target is the store attached to the optionally specified environment OR your currently mirrored environment.

 #### Deploy to Environment
-> ./deploy.sh `environment`
+> ./deploy.sh (`environment`)

-This will build and deploy your local source files to the appropriate environment.
+This will build and deploy your local source files to the optionally specified environment OR your currently mirrored environment.
 This is *not* necessary when in live preview.

 #### Pull from Environment
 > ./get.sh `environment`